Colloqium #38

 Description

-In co-operation with the discussion circle “Peace and security politics”, run by the Rosa-Luxemburg-Stiftung in Berlin, we are pleased to invite you to discuss propaganda with us.
+In cooperation with the discussion circle “Peace and Security Politics” of the Rosa-Luxemburg-Stiftung in Berlin, we invite you to a discussion on propaganda.

-Do nouances necessarily undo the borders between peace and war?
+- Do cognitive warfare strategies blur the boundary between peace and war?

 Speakers